guntribam/stack-demo/README.md

   The is the REACT component used to surface and interact with the application state

 In the project, each item is named after the feature.
-Foe example, one of the first stack-demo features is called `fetch`, so for this feature the project items would be as follows:
+For example, one of the first stack-demo features is called `fetch`, so for this feature the project items would be as follows:

 ```
 stack-demo